Olygo/OCI_Windows_KMS_Activation_Guide/OCI-Provided-License_to_BYOL.md

-# Switch from OCI-Provided License to Bring Your Own License
+# Switch from an OCI License model to a BYOL model

 This guide explains how to reconfigure a Windows instance from an **OCI-provided license** model to a **Bring Your Own License** model.